bytefish/bytefish.de/blog/postgresql_json.md

 [json_agg]: http://www.postgresql.org/docs/9.3/static/functions-aggregate.html
 [createdb]: http://www.postgresql.org/docs/8.4/static/app-createdb.html

-PostgreSQL 9.4 comes with a a set of features for generating and querying [JSON][json_functions] documents.
-This post deals with generating JSON data from a relational schema in a simple database application.
-Imagine you want to build a small application for managing images with associated tags and comments in a database.
+PostgreSQL 9.4 comes with a set of features for generating and querying [JSON][json_functions] documents.
+This post deals with generating JSON data from a relational schema.
+We are building a tiny database application for managing images with associated tags and comments.

 You can get the scripts in this article from: